hejhdiss/Qeltrix/README.md

 **Key Derivation Flexibility:** Introducing more modes for key derivation, such as combining multiple file sections or using external secret material.

 **Metadata Flexibility:** Enhancing the metadata block to support file system information, permissions, or custom user tags.

+**Asymmetric Key Transport:** Integrate an asymmetric encryption layer (e.g., RSA or ECC) to secure the **symmetric key** used for bulk data encryption.
+Since the core ChaCha20-Poly1305 is fast, the asymmetric overhead is applied only to the small symmetric key and metadata, not the large data blocks, enabling a **Public/Private Key Architecture** for secure key exchange.

 ---